 Move a Chart in Excel: Overview You can easily move a chart in Excel.
 When you insert a new chart into a worksheet, it appears as an embedded chart object in the worksheet.
 When you embed a chart in a worksheet, you can move it and also resize it in the worksheet.
 Before you

 Format Data Labels in Excel: Overview You can format data labels in Excel if you choose to add data labels to a chart.
 To format data labels in Excel, choose the set of data labels to format.
 To do this, click the “Format” tab within the “Chart Tools” contextual tab in the Ribbon.
 Then

-Name an Embedded Chart in Excel: Overview You can name an embedded chart in Excel by selecting the chart to name within a worksheet.
-You can then click into the “Name Box” at the left end of the Formula Bar and then enter a new name for your selected chart.
-Naming your chart allows
+Name an Embedded Chart in Excel: Overview You can easily name an embedded chart in Excel.
+To name an embedded chart in Excel, first select the chart to name within a worksheet.
+You can then click into the “Name Box” at the left end of the Formula Bar.
+Then simply type a new name

-Forecast Sheets in Excel 2016: Overview You can insert forecast sheets in Excel 2016 into your workbook to predict future trends from existing time-based data.
-To create forecast sheets in Excel 2016, you must have a series of date or time entries for the timeline, as well as corresponding values for those time or
+Forecast Sheets in Excel: Overview You can insert forecast sheets in Excel into a workbook to predict future trends from existing time-based data.
+To create forecast sheets in Excel, you must have a series of date or time entries for the timeline.
+You must also have corresponding values for those time or date entries.

 Format Trendlines in Excel Charts: Overview You can easily format trendlines in Excel charts if you applied them to one or more chart series.
 To format trendlines in Excel, click the “Format” tab within the “Chart Tools” contextual tab in the Ribbon.
 Then select a trendline to format from the “Chart Elements” drop-down in